 In an interview he once said: “There's no talent here, this is hard work.
 This is an obsession.
 Talent does not exist, we are all equal as human beings.
 You could be anyone if you put in the time.
 You will reach the top, and that [is] that.
 I am not talented, I am obsessed. "

 So there is no talent for Conor McGregor, just hard work.
 It wasn't talent that got him out of unemployment.
-It also didn't help him get into a multi-million dollar fight against Floyd Mayweather.
+It also didn't help him fight a multi-million dollar fight against Floyd Mayweather.
 In his opinion, it was iron discipline, mental strength and perseverance that made him a confident, strong-willed and successful person.
 Success begins in the head - that is growth mindset.

 You will now find out what exactly is behind it and why and how growth thinking can help you too.